hundeo:

 Characteristics

-The German Hunting Terrier needs consistent training.
-Like all terrier breeds, he can be very stubborn.
-If he has been well trained, he will be your reliable companion with a strong character.
-He will also only listen to you as a caregiver.
+The German Hunting Terrier requires consistent training.
+Like all terrier breeds, it can be very stubborn.
+If he is well trained, he is a reliable companion with a strong character.
+He will only listen to you as a caregiver.
+The German Hunting Terrier will not take orders from others.
+He will give you his full attention.

 Coat care: